roikonen/scalablemodeling/docs/challenges.md

 As a result, combining data from these sources may yield conflicting or incoherent views of the overall system.
 This inconsistency poses a challenge when trying to form a unified or accurate perspective of the current state.
-To mitigate these issues, designers need to carefully consider the timing and aggregation of data to avoid misleading or inconsistent results, especially in cases where decisions are being made based on these read models.
+To mitigate these issues, designers need to carefully consider the timing and aggregation of data to avoid misleading or inconsistent results, especially in cases where decisions are being made based on these state projections.

 !!! tip "Avoiding Loops to Prevent Time Travel"